2021 Africa Twin

 *See the Chassis section 3.5 of this press kit.

 3.4 Dual Clutch Transmission

-- Super-fast gear changes in either Manual Transmission (MT) or Automatic D and S modes
+- ‘Easy and direct’ system offers super-fast gear changes in either Manual Transmission (MT) or Automatic D and S modes

 - S mode (with 3 levels) revs higher and downshifts sooner than D, for more aggressive riding

 - G switch improves rear wheel traction when off-road